Holy Spirit in Judaism: Nature

-Individuals possessing the Holy Spirit
+Individuals possessing the holy spirit

-The Holy Spirit dwells only among a worthy generation, and the frequency of its manifestations is proportionate to the worthiness.
+The holy spirit dwells only among a worthy generation, and the frequency of its manifestations is proportionate to the worthiness.
 There was no manifestation of it in the time of the Second Temple, while there were many during the time of Elijah.
-According to Job 28:25, the Holy Spirit rested upon the Prophets in varying degrees, some prophesying to the extent of one book only, and others filling two books.
+According to Job 28:25, the holy spirit rested upon the Prophets in varying degrees, some prophesying to the extent of one book only, and others filling two books.
 Nor did it rest upon them continually, but only for a time.
-The stages of development, the highest of which is the Holy Spirit, are as follows: zeal, integrity, purity, holiness, humility, fear of sin, the Holy Spirit.
-The Holy Spirit conducts Elijah, who brings the dead to life.
-Pious individuals act through the Holy Spirit; whoever teaches the Torah in public partakes of the Holy Spirit.
-When Pinchas sinned the Holy Spirit departed from him.
-Abiathar was deposed from office as High Priest when he was deserted by the Holy Spirit without which the Urim and Thummim could not be consulted.
+The stages of development, the highest of which is the holy spirit, are as follows: zeal, integrity, purity, holiness, humility, fear of sin, the holy spirit.
+The holy spirit conducts Elijah, who brings the dead to life.
+Pious individuals act through the holy spirit; whoever teaches the Torah in public partakes of the holy spirit.
+When Pinchas sinned the holy spirit departed from him.
+Abiathar was deposed from office as High Priest when he was deserted by the holy spirit without which the Urim and Thummim could not be consulted.

-In Biblical times the Holy Spirit was widespread, resting on those who, according to the Bible, displayed a propitious activity; thus it rested on Eber and (according to Joshua 2:16) even on Rahab.
-It was necessary to reiterate frequently that Solomon wrote his three books (Proverbs, Shir haShirim, and Ecclesiastes) under the inspiration of the Holy Spirit, because there was a continual opposition not only to the wise king personally, but also to his writings.
-A teacher of the Law says that probably for this reason the Holy Spirit rested upon Solomon in his old age only.
+In Biblical times the holy spirit was widespread, resting on those who, according to the Bible, displayed a propitious activity; thus it rested on Eber and (according to Joshua 2:16) even on Rahab.
+It was necessary to reiterate frequently that Solomon wrote his three books (Proverbs, Song of Songs, and Ecclesiastes) under the inspiration of the holy spirit, because there was a continual opposition not only to the wise king personally, but also to his writings.
+A teacher of the Law says that probably for this reason the holy spirit rested upon Solomon in his old age only.

-The Holy Spirit rested not only on the children of Israel who crossed the Red Sea, but, toward the end of the time of the Second Temple, occasionally on common people; for "if they are not prophets, they are at least the sons of prophets".
-The Holy Spirit is at times identified with the spirit of prophecy.
-Sifre remarks: I will put My words into his mouth,' means 'I put them into his mouth, but I do not speak with him face to face'; know, therefore, that henceforth the Holy Spirit is put into the mouths of the Prophets."
-The "knowledge of God" is the Holy Spirit.
-The division of the country by lot among the tribes was likewise effected by means of the Holy Spirit.
+The holy spirit rested not only on the children of Israel who crossed the Red Sea, but, toward the end of the time of the Second Temple, occasionally on common people; for "if they are not prophets, they are at least the sons of prophets".
+The holy spirit is at times identified with the spirit of prophecy.
+Sifre remarks: I will put My words into his mouth,' means 'I put them into his mouth, but I do not speak with him face to face'; know, therefore, that henceforth the holy spirit is put into the mouths of the Prophets."
+The "knowledge of God" is the holy spirit.
+The division of the country by lot among the tribes was likewise effected by means of the holy spirit.